5 - Introduction to the transition plan

 O: Vision and Objectives

-O1: The organisation's vision is defined by a medium- and long-term objective (temporal horizon 2030 and 2050), expressed in absolute value, and consistent with the national strategy.
+O1: The organisation's vision shall be defined by a medium- and long-term objective (time horizons 2030 and 2050), expressed in absolute value, and consistent with national strategy.

 P: Action plan

-P1: The Transition Plan contains immediate actions, priority actions and process improvement actions for data collection.
+P1: The transition plan shall contain immediate, priority and process improvement actions for data collection.

 Q: Quantification of actions

-Q1: An overall emissions reduction potential of the Transition Plan is quantitatively assessed.
-The impacts of implementing the actions are evaluated qualitatively.
+Q1: A global emissions reduction potential of the transition plan shall be quantitatively assessed.
+The impacts of implementing the actions are assessed qualitatively.

 R: Low-carbon trajectory

-R1: The quantification of the reduction potential allows the construction of a bottom-up trajectory over 3-4 years, i.e. the period for renewal of the assessment.
-It justifies the achievement of a short-term objective (horizon of the next assessment) consistent with the overall objective.
+R1: The quantification of the reduction potential allows construction of an upward approach trajectory (so-called bottom-up) over 3–4 years, i.e. the assessment renewal period.
+It justifies achievement of a short-term objective (horizon of the next assessment) consistent with the overall objective.

 S: Monitoring